Skip to content

 One of the joys of polka dots is how naturally they fit into any wardrobe.
 They pair just as well with structured tailoring as they do with soft knitwear, making them ideal for the transition between seasons.
 Whether styled with boots for cooler days, flats for effortless elegance, or layered under cosy cardigans, these versatile pieces allow you to embrace the trend in a way that feels true to you.

 Looking for inspiration?
-Try the Sutton Skirt with our Black Cashmere Oxford Jumper for an outfit that’s polished yet comfortable.
+Try the Sutton Skirt with our Ariella Baby Tee for an outfit that’s polished yet comfortable.
 Style the Austen Boat Neck Tee with Bowie Jeans for a relaxed take on the trend, or go full spot with the Adaline Zip Up Dress for a look that’s chic from head to toe.
 Each piece offers a different way to wear polka dots, proving just how adaptable the print can be.

 A Style Essential